Rol3222/CSE264FinalProject/README.md

 Can be run from desktop
 - Go to folder
-in terminal type: npm i
+in terminal type: npm install moment --save
-then type: npm run dev
+*This is important because you must install the moment library then type: npm run dev

 - Go to localhost:3000 on a chrome browser